 The perspective of trauma employed in these accounts is that of an act that happens to an individual against their will.
-The individual is therefore positioned as an innocent and underserving recipient.
+The individual is therefore positioned as an innocent and undeserving recipient.
 Such a conception of trauma cannot be applicable to someone who has perpetrated harm, which likely explains why post-traumatic growth has rarely been studied in this context.
-However, an alternative view to this restrictive definition of trauma has been proposed more recently by MacNair who has put forward a new clinically diagnosable disorder called perpetration-induced traumatic distress.31 This disorder is characterised by the same symptoms as PTSD, but the source of the symptoms is the act of killing or perpetrating violence.
+However, an alternative view to this restrictive definition of trauma has been proposed more recently by Rachel MacNair, who has put forward a new clinically diagnosable disorder called perpetration-induced traumatic distress.31 This disorder is characterized by the same symptoms as PTSD, but the source of the symptoms is the act of killing or perpetrating violence.
 MacNair argues that there is no research explicitly disputing the claim that the perpetration of a trauma can be traumatizing.
-In fact, empirical evidence now demonstrates that active participation in killings during military combat is associated with higher levels of PTSD than is found among soldiers who witness rather than participate.32 MacNair has claimed that this historical omission in the field is the result of inattention rather than a dispute of the validity of such a disorder.
-Her analysis identifies a social-emotional basis for this omission: for example, she argues that some supporters of military action have trouble accepting that soldiers can be traumatized, because it calls into question the morality of warfare.
+In fact, empirical evidence now demonstrates that active participation in killings during military combat is associated with higher levels of PTSD than is found among soldiers who witness rather than participate.32 MacNair has claimed that this historical omission in the field is the result of inattention rather than a dispute over the validity of such a disorder.
+Her analysis identifies a social-emotional basis for this omission, for example, she argues that some supporters of military action have trouble accepting that soldiers can be traumatized because this suggestion calls into question the morality of warfare.
 However, the focus of research into the applicability of trauma among active military personnel is gradually changing.
-Emerging research seeks to
+Emerging research seeks to prevent the deleterious emotional and physical disorders that can arise if a soldier questions the morality of his/her actions after combat.33